 Furthermore, the farther out we look out into space, the older the light we are seeing.
-What we see near the limits of visibility are galaxies and superclusters that were 26 billion light-years apart 13 billion years ago, which suggest a universe as far as we can see in any direction direction we look when the Big Bang was supposed to have happened.
+What we see near the limits of visibility are galaxies and superclusters that were 26 billion light-years apart 13 billion years ago, which suggest a universe as far as we can see in any direction direction we look at what was there when the Big Bang was supposed to have just happened.

 We invented the most accurate clock known and then defined time by it.
 This, in turn, led to a split in our thinking.
 On one hand we had a continuous and universal history of time between “The Big Bang” and the Universe as it exists now.
 On the other hand, each and every piece of the Universe, both big and small had a “path” through “time” that was unique.
 This other time ceased to preserve order, symmetry, or equality.
-While individual “paths” put each and every atom at a unique “time” (stellar explosions being the vehicle for creating all the higher elements), when they are brought together, they still act in complete synchronicity – which is a vital aspect of time.
+While individual “paths” put each and every atom at a unique “time” (stellar explosions being the vehicle for creating all the higher elements), when they are brought together, they still act in complete synchronicity – which is a fundamental, vital aspect of time.

 What if cesium clocks are inaccurate under relativistic influences?
 What if time doesn’t follow “paths”?
 If every experiment, every chemical, Newtonian or atomic reaction, maintains equivalence of matter plus energy, then each component of the Universe must precisely map a nanosecond later to a displaced, rearranged and/or altered but precisely equivalent component in the precisely equivalent subsequent Universe.
 In any volume of space, however defined, the total energy+matter at one time precisely equals the total energy+matter at any other time after eliminating changes due to things entering, leaving or influencing (and experiencing an opposite and equivalent influence from) the region.
 This happens only if time is consistent and pervasive.